 Installing Oracle Sample Schemas

-For those new to Oracle Database, self-learners preparing for Oracle certifications, or developers working on database applications, Oracle provides sample schemas.
+For those new to Oracle Database, self-learners preparing for Oracle certifications, or developers working on database applications, Oracle sample schemas are a valuable resource.
 They are pre-populated database structures that simulate real-world business scenarios, containing tables, views, indexes, and other objects.
-Installing Oracle's sample schemas is an excellent way to begin exploring Oracle database features and functionalities.
+You can install it to benefit from a practical, hands-on approach to learning and experimenting with various database concepts and technologies.

 Next, open a new Windows Command Prompt and cd into the schema folder.
 For example, to install HR schema: